 For non-heated classes, just wear something comfortable that allows for free movement.

 Hydrate!
-Drink lots of water throughout the day, small sips more frequently are better for hydrating than taking big gulps We do recommend having water in class, but you will have a much better experience if you are hydrated before class.
+Drink lots of water throughout the day, small sips more frequently are better for hydrating than taking big gulps.
+We do recommend having water in class, but you will have a much better experience if you are hydrated before class.

 Come to class free of odors or other scents, including perfume and essential oils, as many people have allergies to these.

 Talk to your teachers!
 Teachers are generally available to students 30 minutes before and 30 minutes after each class.
-Let them know about any new injures or concerns before class and use this time to address concerns and ask questions.
+Let them know about any new injuries or concerns before class and use this time to address concerns and ask questions.